K-Dharshini/Library-Management-System/README.md

 # RESULT

-Thus the project to develop Library Management System was developed using Star UML Software is done successfully.
+Thus, the project to develop Library Management System was developed using Star UML Software is done successfully.